Pretendprof/EyeTrackingDataCollectionExample/readme.md

 *ViveEyeDevice.cs* handles the thread for pulling data from eye tracker at 120hz.
 - ViveEyeDevice uses an Action that can be subscribed to in order to effeciently share data with other classes
 - EyeData is parsed to a dictionary here.
 This isn't necessary as the eyedata parameter can be passsed around.
 It is partly done for convinience in the data writting phase.
 Switching to eyedata will require some reworking of code in the rest of the project.
 - This is not a MonoBehaviour derived class.
-It cannot be added to a gameobject in the editor, see how it is initialized in ViveEyeController.cs.*- Note this runs a seperate thread from Unity.
+It cannot be added to a gameobject in the editor, see how it is initialized in ViveEyeController.cs.
+- Note this runs a seperate thread from Unity.
 It is a good idea to call StopDevice() on shutdown from a MonoBehaviour to ensure that the thread is properly shutdown.

 *ViveEyeController.cs* is where all of the eye-tracking calcluations are handled and data is transferred between the 120hz thread and the main Unity thread (90hz).
 This class is designed to be extended for one's own purposes.
 - Recieve is invoked every time new eyedata is recieved by ViveEyeDevice.
 This triggers a cascade of calculations starting with checking the current state of the HMD (and controllers) from OpenVR.